 Is this something you return to in Blade Runner?
 Are you striving for a strange kind of futurism?

 It's very early to say what the sound of Blade Runner will be.
 It's hard for me to say.
 Obviously it's a great honor to be given the task — it feels like you're being entrusted with this very special assignment to continue and expand upon this world that Ridley Scott and Vangelis and many, many other people of course created so beautifully.
 For me Blade Runner is one of the big influences in my life — I saw it when I was 13 or 14 when it first came out, and since I've seen it many, many times.
 So I approach it as a fan, and as a fan of Vangelis, but I also want to make my own take on it.
 This will be very respectful of the world that has been built by these great artists, but of course we have to expand upon it and create something new and strong, which hopefully has the same power as the original.
 But it's too early in the process to talk about it in anything other than very general terms.

 Have you any idea how close the film is to completion?

 Yes, it comes out mid-September, followed by a tour of the States in October, then a tour of Europe in December.
 Then the next record, the Arrival soundtrack will be released in November.
-And I have at least two other solo projects that are quite near completion - there will be a major audio visual piece in 2017.
-I can't give you any more detail than that because it's all being finalised, but it's a major work which I'm working on as a director as well as a composer - it'll be coming out in cinemas and as a live performance, accompanied by live projections.
+And I have at least two other solo projects that are quite near completion — there will be a major audio visual piece in 2017.
+I can't give you any more detail than that because it's all being finalized, but it's a major work which I'm working on as a director as well as a composer.
+It'll be coming out in cinemas and as a live performance, accompanied by live projections.

 Text Ian McQuaid